pingcap/docs-cn/alert-rules.md

 * Description:

     The latency of handling a request in TiDB.
-If the 99th percentile latency exceeds 1 second, an alert is triggered.
+If the ninety-ninth percentile latency exceeds 1 second, an alert is triggered.

 * Solution: